10 Great Tips for First-Time Landlords

 6. Pets: Additional profit

 There are two perspectives to allowing pets.
-Those who oppose.
+Those who oppose it.
 Those who allow.
 Often pet owners seek homes with yards because of their dog.
 This is a chance to generate more income.
 Avoid pet deposits because deposits must be refundable.
 Pet fees and pet rent are not refundable.
 Pet rent is a monthly charge and continues until they move.
 Compared to pet fees which are a one-time fee paid upfront by the tenant.
 While we love dogs, they are not a protected class.

 7. Protect Yourself First

 Tenants will request favors.
 Allow late payment without consequence.
 Ask for improvements to the property.
 End the lease early.
 Pay with Venmo.
 Etc.

 Being a great landlord does not require approving all their requests.
 It means being fair.
 There is financial risk being a landlord.
 Rather than allow Venmo, give the tenant options that protect you.
 Even if allowed to move-out early, charge rent until a new tenant has moved in.